Most Eco-Friendly Cities

 Vancouver, Canada

-• Greenest City Action Plan - Vancouver has implemented the Greenest City Action Plan, aiming to make it the greenest city in the world by 2020, focusing on reducing carbon emissions and increasing green jobs.
+• Greenest City Action Plan - Vancouver has a comprehensive plan to become the greenest city in the world by 2020, focusing on reducing carbon emissions and increasing green jobs.

-• Renewable Energy Use - The city is committed to using 100% renewable energy by 2050, with significant investments in solar, wind, and hydroelectric power.
+• Renewable Energy - The city is committed to deriving 100% of its energy from renewable sources by 2050.

-• Sustainable Transportation - The city promotes sustainable transportation options, including cycling, walking, and public transit, to reduce reliance on cars.
+• Sustainable Transportation - The city promotes sustainable transportation options, including public transit, cycling, and walking.

 United States